 - maintains good and effective contacts with the relevant national authorities (typically but not exclusively the Egyptian Ministry of Trade and Industry), the private sector representatives and professional organizations such as the Chambers of Commerce;

-- observes, monitors and report regularly to the Commission's Headquarters on the developments of the Egyptian trade policy;
+- observes, monitors and reports regularly to the Commission's Headquarters on the developments of the Egyptian trade policy;

 - states, explains and defends the EU trade policy vis-à-vis the various interested interlocutors in Egypt;

-- in close cooperation with the EU commercial counselors in Egypt and the Commission's headquarters, assesses and helps solve trade disputes;
+- in close cooperation with the EU Member States commercial counselors in Egypt and the Commission's headquarters, assesses and helps solve trade disputes;

 - facilitates communication and exchange of information between Egyptian authorities and the Commission's headquarters in matters of trade, technical standards, customs, sanitary and phyto-sanitary, and intellectual property rights.